 An action key performs the function indicated by the icon on the key.
-To determine which keys are on your product, see Special keys on page 13.
+To determine which keys are on your product, see Special keys on page 14.

-▲ To use an action key, press and hold the key in combination with the fn key.
+▲ To use an action key, press and hold the key.

-lcon Description Decreases the screen brightness incrementally as long as you hold down the key.
+lcon Description ?
+Opens the "How to get help in Windows 10" webpage.
+Decreases the screen brightness incrementally as long as you hold down the key.
 Increases the screen brightness incrementally as long as you hold down the key.

-Switches the screen image between display devices connected to the system.
+lcon Description 101 Switches the screen image between display devices connected to the system.
 For example, if a monitor is connected to the computer, repeatedly pressing this key alternates the screen image from the computer display to the monitor display to a simultaneous display on both the computer and the monitor.
-N. Turns the keyboard backlight off or on.
+7 Turns the keyboard backlight off or on.
 NOTE: To conserve battery power, turn off this feature.
-4 ⊗ Mutes or restores speaker or headphone sound.
-4 - Decreases speaker or headphone volume incrementally while you hold down the key.
-4 + Increases speaker or headphone volume incrementally while you hold down the key.
-I 44 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. Ø Turns the TouchPad off or on.
-4 • Disables the Windows key 📲 .
+144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. • Stops audio or video playback of a CD, a DVD, or a BD.
+4 - Decreases speaker volume incrementally while you hold down the key.
+4 + Increases speaker volume incrementally while you hold down the key.
+4 ⊗ Mutes or restores speaker sound. ((-)) Turns the wireless feature on or off. (cI 3 ) NOTE: A wireless network must be set up before a wireless connection is possible. ~ Turns the airplane mode and wireless feature on or off.
+7 NOTE: The airplane mode key is also referred to as the wireless button.
+NOTE: A wireless network must be set up before a wireless connection is possible.